 “As we approached SEF’s 15th anniversary in 2013, we knew we wanted to bring people together who had this strong sense of calling to address complex problems,” says Cathy.
 “At the end of the multi-day Gathering, participants didn’t want to leave.
 They had made new connections and wanted to keep the conversations going.”

-One of these new connections led to the creation of the Energy Futures Lab, which brings together nonprofits, engineers, artists and policy makers to develop solutions for a low-emission and socially equitable energy future.
+One of these new connections led to the creation of the Energy Futures Lab, which brings together nonprofits, engineers, artists and policy makers to develop solutions for a lower-emission and socially equitable energy future.

 Looking ahead